Can you really grow food year-round?

 Tips for Season Extending

 - Practice getting the right sowing times and varieties.
 Every local climate will be different and need slight adjustments.
 I use this table from West Coast Seeds as a guideline for sowing and transplanting times.
-Learn when to sow your seeds and start your transplants here.

 - Use transplants to get a head start in the spring and fall.
 Your crops will especially come sooner in the spring with transplants under tunnels!